 Florida Nursing Home Abuse Lawyers Representing Victims Across the State

 Florida nursing home abuse cases are the focus of our law firm.
-Over the past 45 years, our Florida nursing home abuse attorneys have pursued justice for victims of neglect and abuse in the above highlighted Florida counties on the map.
-Our firm mission is to end the systemic cycle of nursing home neglect that plagues Florida’s nursing home facilities.
-Senior Justice Law Firm is dedicated to holding negligent Florida nursing homes accountable for wrongdoing.
+Over the past 45 years, our Florida nursing home abuse attorneys have pursued justice for victims in the above highlighted Florida counties.
+With some of the largest verdicts and settlements in the state, our nursing home abuse lawyers have recovered millions of dollars for families affected by neglect inside Florida facilities.

 Common Florida Nursing Home Abuse Injuries

 - Bedsores, also known as Pressure Ulcers